Hypercyclicity of composition operators in Stein manifolds

-Example \ref{ex_conv_hu_noncarat} shows that there are taut domains which does not satisfy the assumptions of Theorem \ref{th_carat_hu}, but satisfy its conclusion.

 \begin{proof}[Proof of Theorem \ref{th_carat_hu}] In virtue of Theorems \ref{th_carat_conv} and \ref{th_taut_and_conv_impl_hu} it suffices to prove that $\Omega$ is taut.
-Actually, this is a well-known fact, but we could not find it in the literature in that form, so for the reader's convenience we present a sketch of proof.
+Actually, this fact is probably known, but we could not find it in the literature in required form.
+The proof is similar to the proof of \cite[Lemma 2.3.18]{abate}; we shall sketch it briefly.
+Let $\rho$ denote the Poincar\'{e} distance in $\DD$, and $\DIAM_{c_\Omega}$, $\DIAM_{\rho}$ the diameters of sets with respect to $c_\Omega$, $\rho$, respectively.
+Assume that $\Omega$ is a submanifold of $\CC^{2N+1}$ and fix a sequence $(f_n)_n\subset\OO(\DD,\Omega)$.
+Suppose that it is not compactly divergent.
+Passing to a subsequence if necessary, we may assume that there are compact sets $K_0\subset\DD$, $K_1\subset\Omega$ such that $f_n(K_0)\cap K_1\neq\varnothing$ for every $n$.